-Students in Pre-Ballet and Introduction to Level 1 who arrive after the start of class must be escorted to their studio by a parent.
+Students in the Children’s Division (Pre-Ballet and Introduction to Level 1) who arrive after the start of class must be escorted to their studio by a parent.

-Pre-Professional, Dance and Alternative Dance Division students who arrive more than 10 minutes late to class will not be permitted to participate in that class, but will be permitted to watch the remainder of the class because it can be dangerous for the student to start once the class has advanced its course.
-The policy is designed as a safeguard because the dancer will not be warmed up properly; it is not to punish the dancer.
+Pre-Professional and Alternative Dance Division students who arrive more than 15 minutes late to a class will not be permitted to participate in that class but will be allowed to watch the remainder of the class.
+This policy is designed as a safeguard against injury because the dancer will not be warmed up properly because she or he is late; it is not to punish the dancer for their tardiness.

 STUDENT PICK UP: Students must be picked up on time.
-Parents that anticipate a delay in picking up their children should contact the school office as soon as possible, in advance.
-School office hours are:
+Parents that anticipate a delay in picking up their children should contact the school office as soon as possible and ideally before the end of their student’s class.